Sulaymanhussain5/sulayman-hussain-Rave-WBL/README.md

 .
 JavaScript = Adding dynamics and sending requests to backend server

+#Framework

 .
 Express.js = Creating Routes to handle data

 .
 Node.js = Adding Scalability to Rave WBL Placement Platform system

+.
+Flask.js = Integrating AI Chatbot functionality with static page that includes a message box for students to communicate with AI

+#How to use
+Please download the following packages or extensions  to use this system:
+.Nodemon
+.MongoDb
+.LiveServer
+.jsonwebtoken
+.cookie-parser

+Once these packages or extensions has been downloaded, use cd command in the terminal and  go to **Backend** driectory and write **nodemon server.js** to run the backend server.
+Additionally, use cd command in terminal and go to **Backend/Flask** directory and write **nodemon app.py** to run the flask server that includes a code that handles communication between students and AI chatbot.
+Please download **LiveServer** extention in visual studio code and click **Go Live** (positioned in bottom right) to run the front end side of the system.